-When sending emails, it's important to know who your audience is and to get a feel for what they're looking to see.
-Much the same, it's important to understand what constitutes good content, and what practices can be considered as prohibited.
-This article will provide a brief overview on these topics.
+When sending emails, it is important to know who your audience is and to get a feel for what they are looking to see.
+Much the same, it is important to understand what constitutes acceptable content, and what practices can be considered as prohibited or otherwise scrutinized.
+This article will provide an overview on email content.

 Email marketing is the lynchpin of any content marketing strategy, but an email that ends up in a recipient's spam folder might result in losing a potential lead.

 To understand what is considered spam email, it is important to understand the distinctions in emails.
 There are several types of emails, and spam emails are the direct result of a few types.
 The email types at play here are bulk emails and unsolicited emails.